workergnome/walters-manuscripts-iiif/README.md

-The Walters manuscripts as IIIF on Amazon S3.
+The Walters mideveal manuscripts as IIIF on Amazon S3.

 [See the demo](#)